 Hologic (HOLX) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the medical device maker had lost 1.31% over the past month.
-This has lagged the Medical sector's gain of 3.23% and the S&P 500's gain of 1.35% in that time.
+Coming into today, shares of the medical device maker had gained 2.14% in the past month.
+In that same time, the Medical sector gained 2.36%, while the S&P 500 gained 2.23%.

-HOLX will be looking to display strength as it nears its next earnings release.
-On that day, HOLX is projected to report earnings of $1.10 per share, which would represent year-over-year growth of 46.67%.
+Wall Street will be looking for positivity from HOLX as it approaches its next earnings report date.
+In that report, analysts expect HOLX to post earnings of $1.10 per share.
+This would mark year-over-year growth of 46.67%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.04 billion, up 26.06% from the year-ago period.

-HOLX's full-year Zacks Consensus Estimates are calling for earnings of $7.76 per share and revenue of $5.14 billion.
-These results would represent year-over-year changes of +94.97% and +36.11%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $7.76 per share and revenue of $5.14 billion.
+These totals would mark changes of +94.97% and +36.11%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for HOLX.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for HOLX should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.21% higher.
-HOLX currently has a Zacks Rank of #5 (Strong Sell).
+The Zacks Consensus EPS estimate has moved 0.09% higher within the past month.
+HOLX is currently sporting a Zacks Rank of #5 (Strong Sell).

-Digging into valuation, HOLX currently has a Forward P/E ratio of 7.97.
-For comparison, its industry has an average Forward P/E of 40.39, which means HOLX is trading at a discount to the group.
+Digging into valuation, HOLX currently has a Forward P/E ratio of 8.25.
+This represents a discount compared to its industry's average Forward P/E of 40.93.

-Also, we should mention that HOLX has a PEG ratio of 0.84.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Medical - Instruments industry currently had an average PEG ratio of 3.79 as of yesterday's close.
+Investors should also note that HOLX has a PEG ratio of 0.86 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Medical - Instruments was holding an average PEG ratio of 3.91 at yesterday's closing price.

 The Medical - Instruments industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 211, which puts it in the bottom 17% of all 250+ industries.
+This group has a Zacks Industry Rank of 206, putting it in the bottom 19% of all 250+ industries.

 Click to get this free report